 You know those heavy work boots men usually wear for work, the ones.
 Some of them have a steel toe as well.
 These boots are constructed with the intention of making your foot impervious to outside stimulus.
-This is great, if your walking around at work, but not so great for driving a car.
-The accelerator pedal, and the brake pedal are both outside stimulus!
+This is great, if you're walking around at work, but not so great for driving a car.
+The accelerator pedal and the brake pedal are both outside stimulus!

 When you're wearing boots and trying to drive, exactly where your foot is on the accelerator, or brake, is all a guessing game.
 The boot wearer cannot feel the pedals!
-The driver is guess-timating where his/her foot is on these pedals.
+The driver is guesstimating where his or her foot is on these pedals.
 Don't get me wrong, I wear boots myself sometimes, but when I get in the car, they go into the back seat.
 I don't want to be guessing whether I'm on the brake, or not, I want to know for sure.

-If you fell comfortable wearing shoes, boots or flip-flops when you are driving, then that is the way you should drive.
-But, if you feel you want to take them off, go right ahead, because it's really up to you.
-Just as long as you are driving in a safe manner.
+If you feel comfortable wearing shoes, boots or flip-flops when you are driving, then that is the way you should drive.
+But, if you feel you want to take them off, go right ahead because it's really up to you just as long as you are driving safely.